General availability: IoT Hub Service Upgrade

 - If you restrict access based on a specific IP address for your IoT Hub, follow our best practices and move away from a static IP address.
 The IP address of your IoT Hub might change at any time for any reason.

-- If you cannot follow our best practices or have questions, reach out to your Azure IoT or Microsoft contacts.
+- If you cannot follow our best practices or have questions, contact your Azure IoT or Microsoft contacts.